Feridum/goQuizIt_backend/Readme.md

-# Spring Boot, MySQL, JPA, Hibernate Rest API Tutorial
+# GoQuizIt Backend

-Build Restful CRUD API for a simple Note-Taking application using Spring Boot, Mysql, JPA and Hibernate.
+Restful CRUD API for a GoQuizIt application using Spring Boot, PostgreSQL, JPA and Hibernate.

 ## Requirements